syncfusion-content/uwp-docs/uwp/SfDataGrid/Data-Virtualization.md

 ### Displaying animation when fetching data from services

-You can display animations when fetching data from service for `LoadMoreItmesAsync` method call, using `BackgroundWorker`.
+You can display animations when fetching data from service for `LoadMoreItemsAsync` method call, using `BackgroundWorker`.

-In the below code snippet data fetched from service using `BackgroundWorker` and `SfBusyIndicator` displayed over SfDataGrid based on `IsBusy` property in ViewModel, until `BackgrondWorker` completes its action.
+In the below code snippet data fetched from service using `BackgroundWorker` and `SfBusyIndicator` displayed over SfDataGrid based on `IsBusy` property in ViewModel, until `BackgroundWorker` completes its action.

 {% tabs %}
 {% highlight xaml %}